aymzki/Psychic-Game/README.md

 # Psychic Game

-A simple guessing game mae using Javascript.
+A simple guessing game made using Javascript.

 ## How It Works